medic/cht-core/README.md

 Navigate your browser to [`http://localhost:5988/medic/login`](http://localhost:5988/medic/login).

-### Working on local environment with real devices
+### Testing locally with devices

-This process is relevant for viewing the Medic webapp on mobile devices when the api service is run on a developer machine running Webapp >v3.5.0.
-Webapp v3.5.0 relies on service workers, which require a valid HTTPS certificate to function.
-Follow these steps to make your developer build accessible from your android device at the trusted url created by ngrok.
+Follow the steps below to use an Android device with a development build of your application.
+This process is relevant when running v3.5.0 or greater of the Community Health Application Framework since it relies on service workers, which requires a valid HTTPS certificate.
+These steps will make your developer build accessible from your Android device by giving it a trusted URL created by _ngrok_.

-1. Create an ngrok account at https://ngrok.com/
+1. Create a ngrok account at https://ngrok.com/
 1. Follow instructions on downloading and linking your computer to your ngrok account.
 1. Start the webapp.
 This can be via docker, grunt, debug, horti, etc....
 1. Run ngrok and forward it towards the port you are running the webapp on.